Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Introduction

 Classical UAV sense-and-avoid approaches rely on trajectory optimization~\cite{chen2019robio,foam2021,rota_icra2024}, nonlinear model predictive control (NMPC)~\cite{lindqvist2020ral}, or reactive planners~\cite{lin2019fast3d,singletary2021iros}.
 While these methods can handle static or slowly moving obstacles, they are computationally demanding or rely on conservative safety margins, making them unsuitable for agile flights.
 Moreover, these optimization-based approaches often lack formal safety guarantees in the presence of fast and uncertain obstacle motion.
 Recently, control barrier functions (CBFs) emerged as a reliable framework to guarantee safety by ensuring forward invariance of a safe set~\cite{AdaptiveCBF2022,ames2017tac,ames2014acc} throughout the entire mission.
-The classical CBF is implemented using a quadratic program (CBF-QP) and has been applied to ground robots, manipulators, and UAVs to enforce collision avoidance in real-time.
-Similarly, the existence of higher-order CBF (HOCBF) extends classical CBFs to handle higher relative-degree systems~\cite{AdaptiveCBF2022}, which is crucial for UAVs with second-order dynamics.
-The implemented velocity-based formulations, such as VOCBF~\cite {VOCBF2025}, encode safety in velocity space.
+Classical CBFs are often applied via quadratic programs (QPs) to enforce safety while minimally adjusting nominal control, enabling real-time collision avoidance for robots, manipulators, and UAVs.
+Similarly, the existence of higher-order CBF (HOCBF) extends CBFs to handle higher relative-degree systems~\cite{AdaptiveCBF2022}, which is crucial for UAVs with second-order dynamics.
+The VOCBF~\cite {VOCBF2025} encodes safety in velocity space.
 Moreover, the CBF is integrated with differentiable optimization-based methods to enable smoother control pipelines~\cite{dai2023ral}.
 Similarly, a probabilistic enumeration is introduced for stochastic risk allocation~\cite{ProbEnum2025}.
 Runtime adaptive safety filtering and robust formulations have further broadened the applicability of CBFs in robotics~\cite{SafetyFly2025,RobustCBF2025}.